 It turned, Denny still in hand and struggling like a maiden caught in the grasp of some psychotic simian.
 The chord had no eyes, no mouth or no nose to speak of, and so Michael was unsure of just how it felt.

-Only its tense body language, and the low rumbling bass beat coming out of its mouth, displayed just how angry it was.
+Only its tense body language, and the low rumbling bass beat coming out of where its mouth should have been, displayed just how angry it was.

 Turning its heavy head, it seemed to look at Denny.
 Like a person looking at an ant, it inspected her, as if fully aware of just how easily it could pulverize her in its grip.